-We rode in silence for a bit, then he took out a cigarette.
+We ride in silence for a bit, then he takes out a cigarette.
 Remember this was back in the 90s.
-He met eyes with the driver in the rearview.
-The driver nodded, and the man lit up.
-So did I.
+He meets eyes with the driver in the rearview.
+The driver nods, and the man lights up.
+So do I.

-He stopped talking for a block or so, then muttered, “Little whore.”
-Then he started up again:
+He stops talking for a block or so, then just mutters, “little whore.”

 “I KNEW she was a little whore.
 I think she thought I didn’t know I’d have to pay her.
 I just wanted her to let me keep the dream going.
 Without the dream, it’d just be jerking off.
 And, as we discussed, jerking off doesn’t count.”

-He was silent again as we reached Houston.
-I was trying to think of something, anything, to say, but was really afraid of getting trapped more than I already was.
-But about now I mostly just wanted to say, “Get over it!”
+We reach Houston.
+I’m trying to think of something, anything, to say, but really afraid of getting trapped more than I already was.
+But about now I mostly just want to say, “Get over it!”

 “There wasn’t even a proper bedroom.
 It was an office at the top of these stairs.
 She had to kick someone out of there.
 Another dancer.
 They had a little argument.
 She pushed the door closed on me, but I heard her practically scream ‘Come on!
 I gotta blow this guy.’
 And then once it was happening it wouldn’t work.
 My big worry going into it was that it wouldn’t last long enough for my money.
 I was so excited.
 But turns out I really made her work.”

 Another long pause.
-I was sure now I wasn’t going to make a squeak.
-I just wanted him to shut the fuck up.
-Last thing I wanted to do was prompt him.
+Just driving a long toward Delancy.
+I’m sure now I’m not going to make a squeak.
+I just want him to shut the fuck up.
+Last thing I want to do is prompt him.

 “Finally, I was just numb.
 And I’d lost all trace of the dream.
 So I just go, ‘Please, just step back and just let me look at you.’
 She looked a little worried until I threw more money on the desk.
 It wasn’t how I wanted it to happen, but it worked.
 Technically.
 But it didn’t count.”

-He started making a gurgling sound.
+He starts making a gurgling sound.
 Then a choking sound.
-Then he leaned over and burst into tears.
+Then he leans over and bursts into tears.